TomaszTrebacz/fox.CMS/README.md

 - #### User-Service
 User-service enables the management of own account and other ones (assuming that you have appropriate permissions).
 - #### Auth Package
-This package (which is deployed to NPM and Github Package Registry) handle authentication & authorization using Passport.js and add needful layer between app and redis data store.
+This package (which is deployed to NPM and Github Package Registry) handle authentication & authorization using Passport.js and needful layer between app and redis data store.

 ## Stack

-- NestJS
+- NestJS,
-- Angular + PrimeNG
+- Angular + PrimeNG,
-- GraphQL & Apollo Federation
+- GraphQL & Apollo Federation,
 - TypeORM and PostgreSQL,
 - IOredis and Redis,
-- Jest, Supertest
+- Jest, Supertest.

 ## Features
-[in progress]
+- unit/integration/e2e tests on backend,
+- microservices-based architecture,
+- GraphQL api created with Apollo Federation,
+- storing data in relational postgresql database and redis key-value data store,
+- authentication & authorization handled by external package deployed to NPM & Github Package Registry,
+- access to endpoints depended by user roles-permissions,
+- refresh token with count mechanism (alternative to blacklist),
+- confirming user with email,
+- changing/resetting sensitive data like password/phone number,
+- CRUD operations which enables management of blog,
+- admin panel,
+- custom validators with decorators,
+- sending SMS with Twilio,
+- sending emails with package built on top of Nodemailer,
+- uploading images to Amazon S3,

 ## Installation